 Christopher Rea, professor of Asian Studies at the University of British Columbia, is the author of The Age of Irreverence: A New History of Laughter in China, which the Association of Asian Studies awarded the 2017 Joseph Levenson Book Prize.
 He is also editor or translator of six other books, including the humor anthologies China’s Chaplin and (with Bruce Rusk) The Book of Swindles: Selections from a Late Ming Collection.

 Originally hailing from a small Ohio village, Joe Schaefer found himself afflicted at an early age with an insatiable hunger for all things East Asia.
 He spent time in Japan, and in 2004 moved to China, where he became a founding member of both Kung Fu Komedy and the People’s Republic of Comedy and a writer and performer in sketches for Mamahuhu.
-Joe now lives and New York where he co-produces Kung Fu Komedy NYC.
+Joe now lives in New York where he co-produces Kung Fu Komedy NYC.

 Born and raised in China, Norah Yang is a stand-up comedian in both English and Mandarin.
 She started less than 3 years ago, performed 700+ shows in 15+ cities across China, US, Thailand and Japan, and has already opened for several international headliners including Mark Normand and Kate Willett.
 Norah has also appeared in several international comedy festival including 2018 San Francisco Comedy Competition.
 What’s more, she is a main crew member of Mamahuhu, a cross-culture comedy channel on YouTube with 190k+ followers.
 “The longer I watch her the funnier she becomes…there’s an international quality to her comedy – The Independent”.